dendense/himitsu/content/blog/20210213-variety-nogizaka46-yamazaki-rena-to-ohatsuchan-shibata-yuna/index.md

 Artist : Yamazaki Rena & Shibata Yuna (Nogizaka46)\
 Variety : Nogizaka46 Yamazaki Rena to Ohatsuchan <br>
 Date : 13 February 2021

+**Don't spread the Google Drive link without permission, if you want to share.
+Just share the article link.
+Thank You!**